MacDumi/CandyBar/README.md

 ### C++

 Don't like `Python`?
 Use it with `C++`!
-Clone the repository and copy the files to the search path of your compiler:
+Clone the repository and either install the library or build against it:

 ```bash
 git clone https://github.com/MacDumi/CandyBar.git